nlpTRIZ/Patent_preprocessing/README.md

 **The results are stored into ```./data/Preprocessing_results```.
 It will contain 2 sub-directories.**

 * **Preprocessing_results_init** contains the preprocessing results.
-The source texts and the summaries are saved together in big files.
+The source texts and the summaries are saved together.

 * **Preprocessing_results_bert** contains the preprocessing results adapted for a use with BERT model